QuokkaStake/cosmos-transactions-bot/README.md

 - subscription 3, let's call it "whale-votes", with reporter "third" and the following chain subscription
 - - chain subscription 1, chain C, 1 filter matching any delegations with amount more than 10M $TOKEN on chain C

-See config.example.toml for real-life examples.
+See config.example.yml for real-life examples.

 ### Queries and filters

 This is another quite complex topic and deserves a special explanation.

-When a node starts, it connects to a Websocket of the fullnode and subscribes to queries (`queries` in `.toml` config).
+When a node starts, it connects to a Websocket of the fullnode and subscribes to queries (`queries` in `.yml` config).
 If there's a transaction that does not match these filters, a fullnode won't emit the event for it and this transaction won't reach the app.

-If using filters (`filters` in `.toml` config), when a transaction is received, all messages in the transaction are checked whether they match these filters, and can be filtered out (and the transaction itself would be filtered out if there are 0 non-filtered messages left).
+If using filters (`filters` in `.yml` config), when a transaction is received, all messages in the transaction are checked whether they match these filters, and can be filtered out (and the transaction itself would be filtered out if there are 0 non-filtered messages left).